aramis-lab/miccai2022-stratifiad/README.md

 ```

 ## Structure of the dataset:
 The acquisition of the WSI and the patch generation process is described in the article.
-The dataset used for the three experiments below can be found [here](https://doi.org/10.6084/m9.figshare.20188142.v1) (size: 128x128) and [here](https://doi.org/10.6084/m9.figshare.20186840.v1) (size: 256x256).
-The structure is as follows:
+The dataset used for the three experiments is available upon request at gabriel.jimenez@icm-institute.org.

 ```
 dataset